-- Looked after children and children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements, residence order or special quardianship order). - Children who have a sibling in school who will still be attending in the year of admission.
+- 1. Looked after children and children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements, residence order or special quardianship order). - Children who have a sibling in school who will still be attending in the year of admission.
 This includes half brother or sister, adopted brother or sister, step brother or sister, or the child of parent/carer's partner, and in every case the child should be living in the same family unit at the same address. - 3.
 Children resident in the parish. (a map is available from school) - 4.
-Children whose parents are faithful and regular worshippers in a Christian church, which is a member of Churches Together in Britain and Ireland (we may ask for evidence such as the supplementary form completed by your vicar).
+Children whose parents are faithful and regular worshippers in a Christian church, which is a member of Churches Together in Britain and Ireland (we may ask for evidence such as the supplementary form completed by your vicar), attending a minimum of two services per month for at least six months prior to the closing date for applications.
+In the event that the church has been closed for public worship and has

-5. Pupils living nearest to the school measured using an Ordnance Survey address-point system which measures straight line distances in miles from the address point of the school to the address point of the place of residence.
+- not provided alternative premises for that worship, the requirements of these admission arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship. - 5.
+Pupils living nearest to the school measured using an Ordnance Survey address-point system which measures straight line distances in miles from the address point of the school to the address point of the place of residence.